Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Intro.md

 <em>Intro.0 All scheme (clickable)</em>

 So... have a look.
 Take your time.
 Overall it looks complex, but in fact, it describes only two processes: mount and update.
-I skipped unmount because it’s kind of ‘reversed mount’ and removing it simplified the scheme.
+I skipped unmount because it’s kind of a "reversed mount" and removing it simplified the scheme.
 Also, **this is not a 100%** match of the code, but only major pieces which describe the architecture.
 In total, it’s about 60% of the code, but the other 40% would bring little visual value.
 So again, for simplicity, I omitted it.

 On first look, you probably noticed many colors in the scheme.
 Each logic item (shape on the scheme) is highlighted in its parent module's color.
-For example, ‘methodA’ will be red if it’s called from ‘moduleB’, which is red.
+For example, `methodA` will be red if it’s called from `moduleB`, which is red.
 Below is a legend for the modules in the scheme along with the path to each file.

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/7c2372e1/stack/images/intro/modules-src-path.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/7c2372e1/stack/images/intro/modules-src-path.svg)